Minimal residual disease: Role in treatment

-Areas of current research and controversies
+Current research and limitations

 Clinical usefulness of MRD tests

 It is important that doctors interpreting tests, base what they say on scientific evidence.
-If one visits hospital and gets tested for something - e.g. a blood count - most of the tests are used often, and have been done thousands or millions of times before, on many different people.
+If one visits hospital and gets tested for something - e.g. a blood count - most of the tests are used often and have been done thousands or millions of times before, on many different people.
 The doctors reading the test results have a large body of evidence to interpret what the results mean.
 By contrast, MRD tests are new, and the diseases are uncommon.
 The tests have been done on relatively few people.
-Consequently, there is less evidence available to guide doctors in interpreting the tests, or basing treatment decisions on them.
-In plain English, this means the doctors are likely to be very cautious, and rely more on other tests which they know and trust, than these, at least at present, while evidence is accumulating.
+Consequently, there is less evidence available to guide doctors in interpreting the tests or basing treatment decisions on them.
+In plain English, this means the doctors are likely to be very cautious and rely more on other tests which they know and trust, than these, at least at present, while evidence is accumulating.

 Method for testing, and when to test

 There are controversies about the best times to test, and the best test method to use.
 There are national and international approaches to standardize these.
-In childhood leukaemia and chronic myeloid leukaemia, there appears to be consensus emerging.
+In childhood leukemia and chronic myeloid leukemia, there appears to be consensus emerging.